Waterfall walks in Victoria

 More information to help plan your waterfall-themed Victoria Walks:

-- Check Parks Victoria’s latest seasonal road closure list (this one is 2019)
+- Check Parks Victoria’s latest seasonal road closure list

 - Time Out nominates its top 10 Victorian waterfall walks